MazamaScience/DigitalOcean-R-setup/docs/Ubuntu_apache_docker.md

   * Ubuntu 18.04 > Basic > Create Droplet"
 2. Log on to your droplet with ssh.
 (Find the droplet IP address in the DO dashboard.)
   * `ssh root@<ip address>`
-3. Install make, vim, git and subversion by hand:
+3. Install make, vim and git by hand:
   * `apt update; apt --yes install make vim git`
 4. Set up the basic firewall
   * `ufw allow OpenSSH; ufw enable`